 6. Create a ‘live’ strategy

 Commit to going live on Facebook or Instagram at least once a week.
 This creates brand loyalty as your customers can see the person behind the business.
-Consumers are getting fussier and fussier about how they spend their money (annoying right?), so you’ve got to earn their trust and make them want to spend their money in your business, not elsewhere.
+Consumers are getting fussier and fussier about how they spend their money (annoying, right?), so you’ve got to earn their trust.

 7. Ask for sales

-You can’t go to a restaurant, not order lunch and then expect the waiter to bring you a sandwich.
+You can’t go to a restaurant, forget to order, and then expect the waiter to bring you a sandwich.
 That would be madness.
 So how do you think you’re going to get sales if you don’t ask for them?
 Recommend yourself.
 Put your hand up.
 Direct people to your products.
 Opportunity dances with those already on the dance floor so pop on your clogs and get flinging you, Michael Flatley wannabe.

 8. Create a blogging strategy